 What happens when I need to replace my roof?
 Do all the solar panels need to come down?

 When re-roofing, the solar panels will have to come down.
 Though depending on the roof set up, the actual mounts may be able to stay in place while re-roofing, unless boards and/or joists have to be replaced as well.
 For this reason, if you are within the last third of a roof’s lifespan, we recommend waiting to get solar panels or replacing them early.

 Each panel weighs approximately 42 pounds.

 How will I know how much electricity my solar system is producing?

-Your solar system will include a monitoring service so both homeowners and the Solarize NOVA installers can check the system output, and be alerted if issues arise.
+Your solar system will include a monitoring service so homeowners can regularly check the system output, and be alerted if issues arise.

 Can my electricity payments rise in the future?

 Your monthly payments for solar will never increase, protecting you from utility rate increases.
 And you can expect your system to perform efficiently for 25 years or more, providing you with decades of free electricity.